Women with red umbrellas that say "Sex Work is Work" raise awareness at ICFP 2025.

-Dispatches from Bogotà: ICFP 2025
+Dispatches From Bogotà: ICFP 2025

-GHN is honored to be on the ground in Bogotà, Colombia, for the International Conference on Family Planning 2025—the first ever held in Latin America.
+Global Health NOW was honored to join the approximately 800 organizations, more than 50 governments, and 2,000 researchers, practitioners, and other experts gathered in Bogotà, Colombia, for the International Conference on Family Planning 2025—the first ever held in Latin America.

 You'll find some conference takeaways below, including briefs on the state of family planning, the linkages between climate change and sexual and reproductive health rights (SRHR), efforts to expand the circle of partners and allies, and professional development resources. —Dayna Kerecman Myers